This brief history of McKears fills the gaps left by other parts of this site.

 November 2019, as it election time, I think it's worth adding that I'm a Remainer and a Labour member - for all the use that is in Bognor Regis!.

-While I never made a great deal of money nor made the "one" and have had to sacrifice a rooted personal life, I've thoroughly enjoyed the past 50+ years, and still am, during which I’ve both chased a dream and proved a point.
+I'm essentially a "nobody" in the media, have never made a great deal of money nor made the "one" and have had to sacrifice a rooted personal life, I've thoroughly enjoyed the past 50+ years, and still am, during which I’ve both chased a dream and proved a point.
+But I think now having reached 80, I can truly claim that I am an OAG - Old Age Geek!

 Selective list of major productions from 1965 to